Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 As an adorer of Googlism, or the reformed DuckDuckGoism, the copyist excels in finding some written traces which will spare him/her some unnecessary effort.
 Their output often correlates with how fast they can search and copy the information to build some functioning code.

-However, an inexperienced copyist might lack of knowledge to properly understand the finding.
-Afterall, the Lord works in mysterious ways (\*glancing at my past Webpack configurations\*).
+However, an inexperienced copyist might lack knowledge to properly understand the finding.
+After all, the Lord works in mysterious ways (\*glancing at my past Webpack configurations\*).
 This obviously becomes an issue when a copy-pasted code include warnings...that were obviously ignored.
+Below, a code found during a code review, with an explicit "Please do not copy this".

 ```js
 /**